Roulette Odds Explained | Roulette Payouts, Bet Types, Tips, & More

 Read more about popular casinos with the best roulette odds: Fanatics Casino, Golden Nugget Online Casino, Wheel Of Fortune Casino, horseshoe casino

 There are two simple calculations associated with odds in roulette.
-First, you can learn the odds for various roulette bets by dividing the potential outcomes for any bet by the total numbers on a roulette wheel.
+First, you can learn the odds for various roulette bets by dividing the potential outcomes for any bet by the total number of pockets on a roulette wheel.

 For example, say you want to make a single-number bet in European Roulette.
 That bet only covers 1 out of 37 total numbers (1 / 37 = 0.0270).
 Multiply your result by 100 to get an odds percentage of 2.70%.
 That same bet in American Roulette offers slightly reduced odds of 2.63% (1 / 38 = 0.0263 x 100 = 2.6315).